An introduction to OLED displays

 An OLED is made by placing a series of organic thin films between two conductors.
 When electrical current is applied, a bright light is emitted.
 Click here for a more detailed view of the OLED technology.

-Where can I find an OLED display today?
+Where can I find OLED displays today?

 Apple iPhone 14 photo